harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to describe each cluster in normal language with key differences, then cleaned up whatever looked confusing or weak from the earlier days.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
 - Deliverable: Ended the day with cluster profiles in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2021-06-04 - Day 9: Visuals

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create charts that make the segmentation understandable to non-technical readers so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with segmentation visuals in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.